Top 5 In-Demand Allied Health Jobs That Don't Require a College Degree

 Online

-A medical assistant is a healthcare assistant that provides support to physicians and other healthcare professionals in a clinical setting.
-You can find medical assistants working in doctors' offices, hospitals, outpatient care centers, clinics, assisted living facilities and diagnostic laboratories.
+A medical assistant is a healthcare assistant who provides support to physicians and other healthcare professionals in a clinical setting.
+You can find medical assistants working in doctors' offices, hospitals, outpatient care centers, clinics, assisted living facilities, and diagnostic laboratories.

 What Does a Medical Assistant Do?

 Medical assistants perform a wide range of clerical jobs such as scheduling appointments, maintaining patient records, answering phones, and performing other administrative tasks.
-They also perform many clinical duties as well, including obtaining vital signs, documenting medical histories, assisting physicians during patient visits and other clinical tasks.
+They also perform many clinical duties, including obtaining vital signs, documenting medical histories, assisting physicians during patient visits, and other clinical tasks.

 Medical Assistant Programs